LPerlaza/Assembly2Gene/README.md

 The alternative version for Klebsiella:

-fromAssembly2gene_Klebsiella: This program works similarly with the exception that before the prediction of genes uses "mlplasmids" to identify plasmids (https://gitlab.com/sirarredondo/mlplasmids) fromAssembly2gene_Klebsiella separates chromosome and plasmids from assembled genomes and automatically find genes of interest.
+fromAssembly2gene_Klebsiella: This program works similarly with the exception that before the prediction of genes uses "mlplasmids" to identify plasmids (https://gitlab.com/sirarredondo/mlplasmids) fromAssembly2gene_Klebsiella separates chromosome and plasmids from assembled genomes and find the genes of your interest.
 It generates descriptive tables of presence, absence and truncated genes, curated alignments and peptides predictions.

  **Requires**